ArtiomVlasov/trip-planner/README.md

 ## Docker Compose

-The project can be started in two separate containers:
+The project can be started in three separate containers:

 - `frontend` on `127.0.0.1:8080`
 - `backend` on `127.0.0.1:8000`

 1. Create a root `.env` file based on [.env.example](/Users/ilyazyryanov/PycharmProjects/trip-planner/.env.example).
-2. Fill in your database credentials and API keys.
+2. Fill in API keys and, if needed, adjust database credentials.
 3. Start the stack:

 ```bash